codysmithd/ROSdue/README.md

 Once you have the package built and are ready to go, make sure you have `roscore` going, and run the node:
 ```
-$ rosrun rosdue talker.py /path/to/arduino/device
+$ rosrun rosdue serial_due.py /path/to/arduino/device
 ```
-Where `/path/to/ardiuno/device` is the path to the serial interface for the arduino.
+Where `/path/to/ardiuno/device` is the path to the serial interface for the Arduino.
 After that, you should see some messages about creating the publishers and subscribers that you had setup on the Arduino and you should be good to go!

 ## Contributing